 Q82.
 What is Charcot-Marie-Tooth disease?
 Can it be confused with muscular dystrophy?

 - Charcot-Marie-Tooth disease (CMT) is a disease of the peripheral nervous system.
 It is characterised by progressive muscular wasting particularly of the legs, foot deformity and weakness of selective muscles in the hands.
 Its onset is usually in adulthood, although children can be affected.
 It is seldom confused with muscular dystrophy.
 Please see the MDA website for a detailed CMT factsheet.

 Q83.
 Is benign congenital hypotonia a type of muscle disease?

 Q84.
-What are the congenital myopathies?
-The metabolic myopathies?
+What are the congenital and metabolic myopathies?

 Q85.
-What is distal muscular dystrophy?
-Oculopharyngeal muscular dystrophy?
+What are distal muscular dystrophy and Oculopharyngeal muscular dystrophy?

 Q86.
 What is myasthenia gravis?

-A. Myasthenia gravis is an autoimmune condition that affects the structure at the junction of the nerves and the muscles - the neuromuscular junction.
+- Myasthenia gravis is an autoimmune condition that affects the structure at the junction of the nerves and the muscles – the neuromuscular junction.
 Symptoms include muscle weakness, fatigue and ptosis (drooping of the eyelids).
 Drug therapy is used in treating this condition.
 Plasma exchange (plasmapheresis) has also been effective in the treatment of selected cases.
-Please see the MDA website for a detailed myasthenia gravis factsheet.

 Q87.
 What is Friedreich’s ataxia?
 Is it a primary disease of muscle?